our grazing project

 We use a flock of sheep to manage vegetation inside Tivoli Lake Preserve.

 Common Reed (Phragmites australis) is a tall, reed-like plant with a feathery seed head at its top that creates limited visibility within the preserve.
-These invasive grasses trap and camouflage trash illegally dumped or blown into the preserve and grow in dense thickets that displace native plant species from thriving.
+These invasive grasses trap and camouflage trash illegally dumped or blown into the preserve, and grow in dense thickets that displace native plant species from thriving.

 The 2017-2019 grazing project was part of a larger initiative associated with Albany 2030 that aims to revitalize the underused green space in downtown Albany.